 “Don’t you think it’s a little odd to give up something for Lent in order to worship a Savior who told us to remember him by eating carbs and drinking alcohol?”

-Uh…?
-Good question.
-I had to admit that at first glance fasting makes about as much sense as the head-bonking monks in “Monty Python and the Holy Grail.”
+At first glance fasting makes about as much sense as the head-bonking monks in “Monty Python and the Holy Grail.”
 Their unspoken motto appears to be: “Painfulness is next to godliness.”
 (Which, I think is why we find them so funny.
 Somehow we know that the extreme asceticism of the Middle ages, no matter how sincere, was profoundly flawed.)

 But after talking it through for nearly an hour, I finally gave here the best answer I could: Fasting is a lot like surfing.
 Let me explain…